 Community Development

-The long-term sustainability of Matusadona National Park can only be achieved through the active participation and engagement with local communities and local authorities.
+The long-term sustainability of Matusadona National Park can only be achieved through active participation and engagement with local communities and local authorities.
 The overarching objective that began in 2019 has continued with the implementation of a strong community engagement programme that ensures that local communities are informed about, benefit from and support the protection of this vast wilderness area.

 Community Engagement